 Wether goats are castrated (fixed/neutered) male goats.
 Unlike bucks (intact males that can breed), wethers are not able to breed does.

-Why Neuter a Buck?
+Why Wether a Goat?

 There are a few common reasons why bucks are neutered.
 First and foremost, not all bucks will create quality offspring.
 If your buck has a medical condition or undesirable traits / characteristics, they are not considered ideal for breeding.
 Castration ensures that a specific goat will not reproduce (especially accidentally).